 To conduct our study, we first need a large sample of spying extensions.
 In this section, we describe our methodology for obtaining a ground-truth dataset of spying extensions.
 In the rest of the paper, we use this dataset to uncover the operational aspects of spying extensions and to propose a machine learning-based technique to automatically detect spying extensions.

-\subsubsectitle{\textbf{Spying Extensions:} } We define a \textit{spying} extension as one which accesses and intentionally sends user information to a third-party domain, when the claimed functionality of the extension (on the Chrome store) does not mention the requirement of such user information.
-Intentional leakage includes communication events based on Web API calls (\eg POST requests via XMLHttpRequest) or those based on Chrome API endpoints.
-Leakage based on HTTP referrer header is considered unintentional and is not considered as spying behavior.
+\subsubsectitle{\textbf{Spying Extensions:} } We define a \textit{spying} extension as one which accesses and sends user information to a third-party domain, when the claimed functionality of the extension (on the Chrome store) does not mention the requirement of such user information.
+Leakage mechanisms include communication events based on Web API calls (\eg POST requests via XMLHttpRequest) or those based on Chrome API endpoints.
+Leakage based on HTTP referrer header is assumed as accidental and is not considered as spying behavior.

 Table~\ref{tab:spyingextdef} gives examples of 5 spying extensions with an apparent disconnect between the claimed functionality of each extension and the user information they collect.
 For example, an extension called ``Pacman"\footnote{\url{chrome.google.com/webstore/detail/pacman/ffhefikmbepljajkbhedocnmgagdpajo}} provides a launch icon for a game.
 However, this extension spies on the browsing history of the user and does not provide any description about requiring browsing history for its functionality.
 We observe that all spying extensions in our dataset have a similar trait, thus suggesting leakage of user information with potential malicious intent.